-We believe in two things.
-That anyone should have the opportunity to learn to invest.
-And that it should always be free.
+At Youth Investment Group we believe that anyone should have the opportunity to learn to invest .
 So let’s break down the art of investing and how it can change your life.
-Investing in the most simple sense, is buying something in the hope you can sell it for more in the future.
-There’s just one difference, you won’t hope you’ll know.
+Investing in the most simple sense, is buying an asset that you predict will be worth more in the future.
 So let’s kick this off with one of my favourite speeches by Warren Buffet for motivation.

-Let’s kick this off with explaining the stock market in a way you’ll understand.
-The stock market is a system that lists companies.
-These companies are split into portions (shares) of ownership, and priced for each portion.
+So what is the stock market?
+The stock market (equity market) is a financial system that lists publicly traded companies on an exchange whereby investors can buy and sell shares of the company.
+The companies are split into portions (shares) of ownership, and priced for each share.
 For example, one share of Apple is priced at $276.10.
 To make money on this share at $276.10, the stock value would need to rise above $276.10.

-The Stock value will rise when more investors decide to buy Apple.
-So in theory, when this stock rises you can sell the stock leading you to making a gain.
+The Stock value will rise when more investors decide to buy Apple which increases the demand and hence the value of what each share is worth.
+So in theory, when this stock rises in value you can sell the stock leading you to making a capital gain.
 Eg. Bought at $276.10 and it rose to $350 and you sold – you’d make $73.9 (26% gain).
-Hopefully you’re still with me – now let’s look at why you are probably here.
+Hopefully you’re still with me.

 Now, let’s talk about how our emotions control the market and how to get started.